Avatar

 protected:

-//you could name your variable like you want. but keep in mind that Super is kind of convention
+//you can name your variable whatever you want, but keep in mind that Super is considered a convention

 typedef FGraphEditorDragDropAction Super;